drkjam/pdutils/README.md

 Introduction
 ------------

-The intention of this package is simple - to make testing with pandas painless and simple.
+The intention of this package is simple - to make testing with pandas easy.

-To use the API effectively, the intentino is to write tests that look something like this :
+Here's an example of the intended API usage :

     from pdutils import ts_compare, assert_

     ...

-    def test_x():
+    def test1():
         # initialise two pandas TimeSeries objects for comparison, then ...
-        assert_(ts_compare(ts1, ts2)
+        assert_(ts_compare(ts1, ts2))

-The test should pass if both TimeSeries objects compare favourably.
+The test should pass if both TimeSeries objects are equivalent.

-If they fail, the assertion should provide a meaningful message about what is different between the objects being compared.
+If the comparison fails, by default, the assertion should provide a terse, yet meaningful message about the difference that cause the assertion failure.

+A more details comparison can be extracted using the verbose option.

+    def test2():
+        # initialise two pandas TimeSeries objects for comparison, then ...
+        assert_(ts_compare(ts1, ts2, verbose=True))

+This should provide an over and under view of the difference found in a particular column, where applicable.

+For columns containing float types it is also possible to configure the tolerance of the comparison (see docstrings for further details).

 API
 ---